John E. Vigars Kent Church Photographs

 Image Source: Chris Luscombe

 Dominating its tiny village square, St Mary's Church is obviously the result of much Victorian intervention.
 Records show that the church was in a poor condition until rescued by the architect Daniel Bell in 1879.
 He used Bath stone for his new dressings- quite out of place in a flint-built church where Ragstone is a more suitable material.
 However the church retains its original floor plan and was not enlarged, as was so often the case.
 The interior really is a late 19th century treasure trove - with brass candelabra aplenty.
 The east window depicting the Crucifixion was designed by Evie Hone to replace a Victorian window destroyed in the war and dominates the interior.
 Other 20th century glass commemorates the round the world yachtsman Robin Knox-Johnston.
 Ledger slabs in the floor hold some small medieval brasses, but a huge brass has been taken up and placed at the west end of the church.
 It commemorates Giacomo Verzelini, the Venetian glassmaker who worked for Queen Elizabeth I. It is a rare thing to find in an age when brasses were very much on the way out.
-This is a much loved church and one wishes it was open more often for visitors to appreciate.
+This is a much loved church and one that is open every day for visitors to appreciate.

 Church Data